MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 **10.1.1**

+- All aspects of your product, including metadata, should accurately describe the functions, features, user experience and any important limitations of your product, including required or supported input devices.

+- Your product must not in any way attempt to mislead customers as to its actual features, functionality, or relationship to other products.

+- Your product title or name must be unique and must not contain marketing or descriptive text, including extraneous use of keywords.

+- Your product must not use a name, images, or any other metadata that is the same as that of other products unless the product is also published by you.

+- The value proposition of your product must be clear during the first run experience.

+- Your product should be listed in the most appropriate category and genre based on the features and functionality it offers.

+- Products submitted as web apps must be published by the domain or website owner.

-All aspects of your product should accurately describe the functions, features and any important limitations of your product, including required or supported input devices.
-The value proposition of your product must be clear during the first run experience.
-Your product may not use a name or icon similar to that of other products, and may not claim to be from a company, government body, or other entity if you do not have permission to make that representation.
-Products submitted as web apps must be published by the domain or website owner.
+- Your product must not claim to be from a company, government body, or other entity if you do not have permission to make that representation.

 **10.1.2**